 First, I set up the parameters of the experiment, to somewhat mimic my regular television viewing habits.
 I had to watch every day for at least an hour and engage in one three-hour binge-watching session.
 I also could not use any paid services — no Netflix, HBO Max, Disney Plus, etc.

 They each have their pros and cons.
 Peacock is perhaps the most high-profile, with the weight of the NBCUniversal back catalog behind it.
-The Free tier offers a lot of content, but most of the shows and movies I wanted to see were marked for the Premium tier.
+The Free tier offers a lot of content, but most of the shows and movies I wanted to see were marked for the Premium tier (which, although you can get it for less than $5 a month with the right Peacock TV promo code, isn't free).

 More frustrating was the upselling — giving me a taste of something, then holding back the rest only if I paid for a subscription.
 For instance, I could watch the very first episode of the Western hit drama Yellowstone, but the rest of it required Premium access.
 At least I could binge the first five seasons of The Office and the first two seasons of Parks and Recreation.